RETURN_TO_INTELLIGENCE

 Bottom Line

-Shipping status as of March 10, 2026.
-Situation is evolving — check with your fulfillment partner for the latest transit time estimates.
+Shipping status as of March 31, 2026.
+Situation is actively evolving — check with your fulfillment partner for the latest transit time estimates.
+For chargeback protection strategies, see our Shopify Shipping Disruption Guide.
+For the broader logistics picture, see our March 2026 Intelligence Report.

 Need help with your supply chain?